-After all, heating water via electricity has long been the most efficient method for pleasurable bathing.
-Our electric showers are all 'A' energy rated, around 96% efficient and have always been repairable rather than disposable, greatly reducing landfill.
+After all, heating water via electricity has long been the most convenient and efficient method for pleasurable bathing.
+And our electric showers have always been repairable rather than disposable, greatly reducing landfill.

-That said, and despite all the good work done previously, we’re still very much treating this like the start of a journey with a great deal of work to be done.
+That said, and despite all the good work done previously, we’re still very much treating this like part of a bigger journey with a great deal of work to be done.
 In this document we set out how we’ll realistically achieve these aims and ultimately, be better than anyone else in our sector.

 Thank you for reading and here’s to being more successful by being more sustainable.